Skip to main content

 GER 101-1,2,3 : Beginning German

-This is the first quarter of the Beginning German sequence: a systematic introduction to basic German.
+This is the second quarter of the Beginning German sequence: a systematic introduction to basic German.
 All four language skills - speaking, listening comprehension, reading and writing - are stressed to insure that students acquire a basic command of German.
 Classes are conducted in German, with occasional use of English.
 Key feature of this quarter: Individual oral interviews at the end of the quarter.

 Prerequisite in German for 101-1: None or one year of high-school German.